cherrow/Java_OO_Bootcamp_01/README.md

 ## Note

-* The things mentioned in this demo are independent irrelevant events
+* The Chances mentioned in this demo are independent irrelevant events